amankumarconnect/OTP-Attendance/README.md

 1. Buy Domain and deploy

 <!-- Bugs -->
 1. What if a faculty clicks on a link of other faculty's class and take attendance?
+Or a student sends data to a faculty route using postman?
 2. If a student is not part of a class, can he still mark present in that?

 <!-- Challenges -->